ansys/pyacp/version/dev/_sources/user_guide/concepts/material_property_sets.rst.txt

     ValueError: Invalid argument: Cannot set an isotropic ply type, since the given engineering constants are orthotropic: The G12 value does not match 'E1 / (2. * (1. + nu12))'.

 Assignment rules
-''''''''''''''''
+^^^^^^^^^^^^^^^^

-Similar rules apply when assigning a new property set to a material:
+Similar rules apply when assigning engineering constants to a material:

-- isotropic property sets can be assigned to both isotropic and orthotropic materials.
+- isotropic engineering constants can be assigned to both isotropic and orthotropic materials.
-- orthotropic property can be assigned:
+- orthotropic engineering constants can be assigned:

   - to orthotropic materials.
   - to isotropic materials, if their values are consistent with an isotropic material.

-Continuing from the preceding example, we can assign either an orthotropic or isotropic property set to the orthotropic material:
+Continuing from the preceding example, we can assign either an orthotropic or isotropic engineering constants to the orthotropic material:

 .. doctest::